Coroner: Idaho students were stabbed to death in their beds

 All four victims were members of fraternities and sororities: seniors Madison Mogen, 21, of Coeur d’Alene, Idaho, and Kaylee Goncalves, 21, of Rathdrum, Idaho; junior Xana Kernodle, 20, of Post Falls, Idaho; and freshman Ethan Chapin, 20, of Mount Vernon, Washington.
 The women were roommates.
 The bodies were found around noon Sunday.

-The Moscow Police Department released a map Friday showing a rough timeline of events leading up to the deaths and asked the public to provide tips or leads.
+The Moscow Police Department released a map Friday and later its statement with a rough timeline of events leading up to the deaths.
+It asked the public to provide any tips or leads.

-The map showed that Ethan and Xana attended a party at the Sigma Chi fraternity house between 8 p.m. and 9 p.m.
+The map showed that Ethan and Xana were seen at the Sigma Chi fraternity house between 8 p.m. and 9 p.m.
 Saturday.
-The map said the two had returned to Xana’s rental house by 1:45 a.m.
+Police said it’s believed the two returned to the home by 1:45 a.m.
 Sunday.

 Meanwhile, Kaylee and Maddie went to the Corner Club, a popular bar in downtown Moscow, from 10 p.m.
 Saturday to 1:30 a.m.
 Sunday.
-Then they visited a food truck on Main Street and were back at the house by 1:45 a.m.
+Then they visited a food truck on Main Street before using a ride-hailing service to return to the house by 1:45 a.m.

 Surveillance video from the food truck shows Mogen and Goncalves ordering at the window, taking photos on their phones and chatting with friends in about a 10-minute segment.

+Detectives seized the contents of three dumpsters on the same road as the residence for possible evidence, police said.
+They have also been contacted local businesses to determine if a fixed-blade knife was recently purchased.

 After initially saying there was no ongoing danger, police reversed themselves Wednesday.
-“We cannot say that there is no threat to the community,” Fry said.
+“We cannot say that there is no threat to the community,” Moscow Police Chief James Fry said.
 “We still believe it’s a targeted attack.
 But the reality is there still is a person out there who committed four very horrible, horrible crimes.”

+The two other people found unharmed in the sprawling house, described by police Friday as roommates, are not believed to be involved in the case, the statement said.

-Two other people were found in the sprawling house, unharmed.
-Fry declined to say whether they were able to provide an account of the killings or to specify who called 911.
+Fry has declined to say whether the roommates were able to provide an account of the killings or to specify who called 911.
 There was no sign of forced entry, according to the chief, and a door was found open by the first police officers to arrive.

+Detectives are investigating nearly 500 tips and have done 38 interviews with people who may have information about the murders, police said.
+The Idaho State Police, the FBI and the Latah County Sheriff’s Office are assisting with the investigation.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.